 This Compensation Discussion and Analysis is designed to provide shareholders with a better understanding of our compensation philosophy, core principles and decision-making process.
-It explains the compensation-related actions taken with respect to 2007 compensation for our executive officers included in the Summary Compensation Table (our "Named Executive Officers").
-Our Named Executive Officers, based on 2007 positions and compensation levels, are:
+It explains the compensation-related actions taken with respect to 2008 compensation for our executive officers included in the Summary Compensation Table (our "Named Executive Officers").
+Our Named Executive Officers, based on 2008 positions and compensation levels, are:

-- David R. Emery, our CEO; - Mark T. Thies, our CFO in 2007 and 2006 (Mr. Thies resigned on January 18, 2008); - Thomas M. Ohlmacher, our COO-Non-regulated Energy; - Linden R. Evans, our COO-Utilities; and - Steven J. Helmers, our Senior Vice President and General Counsel.
+- David R. Emery, CEO;

+- Anthony S. Cleberg, CFO;

+- Thomas M. Ohlmacher, COO-Non-regulated Energy;

+- Linden R. Evans, COO-Utilities; and

+- Steven J. Helmers, Senior Vice President, General Counsel and Chief Compliance Officer.